kdgdkd/ramiho/README.md

 The Favorite Connexions menu currently uses three ways of saving connexions.
 - embedded in ramiho's code as aconnect commands (fSET_x functions)
 - in one of three svdcnx files under favcnx directory; these are also used to save current configurations in form of lists of aconnect commands
-- in one of three midishcnx files under favcnx directory, that allow for advanced routing configuration using midish
+- in one of two midishcnx files under favcnx directory, that allow for advanced routing configuration using midish

-You should then adapt the header (fSETX_HEADER) to display some description of the connexions you are setting up.
+You should then adapt the header (fSETX_HEADER) to display some description of the connexions you've set up.

-Obviously, you are invited to modify whatever itches you most, please share!

 ## Usage